Participation

 When should the payment be made?

-Deadlines for the payment of the contribution shall be fixed at the latest on the last day of the 5th month following the end of the financial year (i.e. before 1er June for a financial year in accordance withcalendar year).
+Deadlines for the payment of the contribution shall be fixed no later than the last day of 5e month after year-end (i.e. before 1er June of the following year for a financial year ending 31 December).

 The advantages of participation for the employee lie in the different possibilities of collecting the sum and in the tax level.